tmfarrell/tmfarrell.github.io/_posts/2016-04-27-failure_and_success.md

 And further, looking at Watson's quote, he recommends doubling your rate of failure.
 Assuming he means doubling your average rate of failure \\(n(1-p) \to 2n(1-p)\\), this is the same as doubling your number of trials (since we wouldn't want to touch the individual failure rate[^1]).
 This does double our success rate as well (since \\(np\\) would become \\(2np\\)), but again lies the issue that at small values of \\(p\\) a level of success is more and more unlikely.
 (Implying that talent/ ability is highly limiting.)

-So actually this isn't our best bet either.
+So really this isn't our best bet either.
 The issue here is our assumption of independence between trials.
-The key message of their quotes is really that the more we fail, the more we are likely _in any given trial_.
+The key implication of their recommendations is that the more we fail, the more we are likely to succeed _at a given trial_.
 Our chances of success/ failure at the trial level change after each trial (or some interval of trials).

 So would we model this?
 It becomes some stochastic process where as \\(t \to t + 1\\) our chances of success is updated \\(p\_t \to p\_{t+1}\\).
 And assuming we try at \\(t\\), is improved over some distribution.